-Medicaid and NCHC do not pay for medications that the beneficiary has not received.
-Pharmacists cannot issue an I owe you (IOU) to a beneficiary when the pharmacy is unable to dispense the full amount of a prescription and then bill Medicaid and NCHC for the total quantity of the prescription.
+Medicaid shall not pay for medications that the beneficiary has not received.
+Pharmacists cannot issue an I owe you (IOU) to a beneficiary when the pharmacy is unable to dispense the full amount of a prescription and then bill Medicaid for the total quantity of the prescription.
 If the remaining quantity is not dispensed and the pharmacist has received payment for the total quantity prescribed, it is considered fraudulent and appropriate action will be taken.